charlzspice/City-Yetu/README.md

 4. **Water Pollution Monitoring**
    - IoT-based system for real-time monitoring of water quality and also with integartion of geomapping the pollution area can be located and action taken.
+(Protoype will be demonstarted on what the system will do through a simulation software)
    - Data visualization for pollution levels.

 5. **Water usage**